simpeter/apd/docs/lab1.md

 under a variety of load conditions.
 System load has a major effect on the provided service.
-If a service is overloaded (i.e., the service approaches or exceeds its capacity), it is going to provide terrible service---a large portion of users' request is going to take a while, as other answers will be processed first.
+If a service is overloaded (i.e., the service approaches or exceeds its capacity), it is going to provide terrible service---a large portion of users' requests is going to take a while, as other answers will be processed first.
 Lower load conditions are going to provide a spread of better service latencies.
-To see how a system performs under a variety of load conditions, we draw latency-load curves.
-For each load level (presented on the x axis), we assess service latency (presented on the y axis).
+To see how a system performs under a variety of load conditions, we draw latency-throughput curves.
+For each throughput level (presented on the x-axis), we assess service latency (presented on the y-axis).

 For cloud operators, it is typically not enough to keep average service latencies below 500ms.
 Averages ignore the distribution of